 Whether introducing yourself in a job interview, at a networking event, or head-lining your LinkedIn Profile, you need a killer, concise one-sentence elevator pitch!
-Join career expert and award-winning Andrew LaCivita for today's video on how to describe yourself in one sentence!
+Join career expert and award-winning author Andrew LaCivita for today's video on how to describe yourself in one sentence!

 Not getting noticed on LinkedIn?
 Are you as confused as the other 500 million on LinkedIn how to use the platform to actually get noticed?
 Join career expert and award-winning author Andrew LaCivita as he discusses how to get noticed on LinkedIn!